Playmiangam/CarsGame/README-eng.md

 ## 🖥️ **System Requirements**
 Our games run on:
 - Windows (7, 8, 10, 11) 🪟
-- Debian and other Linux distros 🐧
+- Debian Linux distros 🐧
 - macOS (latest versions) 🍏

 ## 🕹️ **How to Play?** 🎮